vanntastic/generator-webpack-hot/README.md

 ## Builds

-Once you are ready to build your app, simply
+Once you are ready to build your app, simply run:

 ```
 npm run build
 ```

+and your build will be ready in the `build` folder

 ## License